kkwong44/cappadocia-tours/README.md

     * When the screen width is below 900px, navigation menu will move to the left under the company name
     * Also, the font size on the navigation menu will be reduced

-Company Name and Logo Adjusted on Mobile Devices
+Screenshot - Company Name and Logo Adjusted on Mobile Devices

 ![Screenshot on Page Header](readme/screenshots/screenshot-header2.png)